 “Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.
 Resist him, firm in your faith, knowing that the same kinds of suffering are being experienced by your brotherhood throughout the world.
 And after you have suffered a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.
 To him be the dominion forever and ever.
 Amen.”
 (1 Peter 5:8-11).

-The ravishes of sin and the evidence of Satan’s dominion of this world is all around us.
-War and hatred comes at us from all directions as proof that “the god of this world has blinded the minds of the unbelievers, to keep them from seeing the light of the gospel of the glory of Christ, who is the image of God.”
+The ravishes of sin and the evidence of Satan’s dominion of this world are all around us.
+War and hatred come at us from all directions as proof that “the god of this world has blinded the minds of the unbelievers, to keep them from seeing the light of the gospel of the glory of Christ, who is the image of God.”
 (2 Corinthians 4:4).
 This is a time in God’s plan of salvation to not let our guard down as to the reality that Satan is roaring as a lion in search of prey.
 Satan is also called the “prince of the power of the air” in Ephesians 2:2.
 He is the “ruler of this world” in John 12:31.
 He is not to be ignored.

 Satan constantly seeks to undermine Christ’s Church and His people.
 Satan uses the temptations of this world cunningly to entice the believer into rebellion with God.
 “Do not love the world or the things in the world.
 If anyone loves the world, the love of the Father is not in him.
 For all that is in the world – the desires of the flesh and the desires of the eyes and pride of life – is not from the Father but is from the world.
 And the world is passing away along with its desires, but whoever does the will of God abides forever.”
 (1 John 2:1`5-17).
 And who does Scripture say is “the god of this world” is?
 There is no question who the tempter is!